Workflow Panels

 The data entered in the illustration above is for the first workflow which was configured in the “MyWorkflows” string parameter, that is, the Route Optimization workflow (with 10 steps defined).

-at the top in the Data page.
+at the top in the Data page as shown above.

 Similarly, an example of configuring 4 steps for the third workflow Quality Assurance is illustrated here: